Equal Rights Amendment

 The Equal Rights Amendment (ERA) is a proposed amendment to the United States Constitution that would explicitly prohibit sex discrimination.
 It is not currently a part of the Constitution, though its ratification status has long been debated.
 It was written by Alice Paul and Crystal Eastman and first introduced in Congress in December 1923.
 With the rise of the women's movement in the United States during the 1960s, the ERA garnered increasing support, and, after being reintroduced by Representative Martha Griffiths in 1971, it was approved by the U.S. House of Representatives that year, and by the U.S. Senate in 1972, thus submitting the ERA to the state legislatures for ratification, as provided by Article Five of the United States Constitution.
-A seven-year, 1979, deadline was included with the legislation by Congress.
+A seven-year (1979) deadline was included with the legislation by Congress.
 A simple majority of Congress later extended the deadline to 1982.
 Both deadlines passed with the ERA three short of the necessary 38 states for ratification.
 Even so, there are ongoing efforts to ratify the amendment.

 The purpose of the ERA is to guarantee equal legal rights for all American citizens regardless of sex.
 In the early history of the Equal Rights Amendment, middle-class women were largely supportive, while those speaking for the working class were often opposed, arguing that women should hold more domestic responsibility than men and that employed women needed special protections regarding working conditions and employment hours.
 Proponents asserted it would end legal distinctions between men and women in matters including divorce, property, and employment.
 Opponents have argued that it would remove protections from women and open women to be drafted into the military.

 Resolution text

-The resolution, "Proposing an amendment to the Constitution of the United States relative to equal rights for men and women", reads, in part:
+The resolution, "Proposing an amendment to the Constitution of the United States relative to equal rights for men and women", reads:

 Resolved by the Senate and House of Representatives of the United States of America in Congress assembled (two-thirds of each House concurring therein), That the following article is proposed as an amendment to the Constitution of the United States, which shall be valid to all intents and purposes as part of the Constitution when ratified by the legislatures of three-fourths of the several States within seven years from the date of its submission by the Congress: